hydoai/velovision/README.md

 - [Videos](#videos)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+---
+What is Hypercycle?
+Hypercycle is the world's first computer vision-based active cycling assistance system.
+Currently, hypercycle performs Automatic Overtake Warning (AOW) for  pedestrians, cyclists, and vehicles.
+See more about [its capabilities](https://hydo.ai) and [limitations](https://hydo.ai).

 ## Tips on understanding this code